 Even though the probe pulse has an area of $2.5\pi$, the populations corresponding to the two CEP values $\varphi=1.26$ and $4.40$~rad (approximately $\pi$ apart) move only slightly because the pump torque is along the $y$-axis (close to the pumped pseudospin directions).
 Further, it is observed that the induced probe motion is in opposite directions due to the different signs of the torque vector for the two CEP cases.
 Although deviations from a perfect two-level system arise due to Stark shifts and ionization, the main mechanism of selective dressed-state population is clearly verified by the RTDCIS simulations.

 RTDCIS includes all states with single excitations.
-We find that the triplet state $1s2p\, ^3P_1$ is not populated, which is to be expected due to the absent coupling to the singlet ground state due to symmetry restrictions in the present scenario.
+We find that the triplet state $1s2p\, ^3P_1$ is not populated, which is expected due to the absence of coupling to the singlet ground state because of symmetry restrictions in the present scenario.
 Hence, there are no qualitative differences between the relativistic and non-relativistic results for helium, at the level of RTDCIS and TDCIS, and it is not necessary to make a detailed comparison between the two methods in this work.